British Open 2018: Zach Johnson, Kevin Kisner Lead After 2nd Round

 T6.
 Zander Lombard 71 (-4)

-Projected cut line is at +3
+Cut line is at +3

 Full leaderboard can be viewed on the official website of the PGA Tour.